IvS-KULeuven/cgse/docs/roadmap.md

 - [ ] Process Manager needs to be added with optimised design and performance
 - [ ] Synoptic Manager
+- [x] Distributed Service Registry: to allow dynamic port assignment for all services

 ## Devices

 - [x] The Symétrie Hexapods: PUNA, ZONDA, JORAN
-- [ ] The Keithley Data Acquisition Multimeter
+- [x] The Keithley Data Acquisition Multimeter
 - [ ] The Lakeshore temperature controller

 ## Projects